khou22/khou22.github.io/_posts/2016-06-20-internationalizing-your-ios-app-in-xcode-7.md

 # Prepping Code
 This is for hard coded strings in the code
-You can wrap them in: NSLocalizedString(String, comment: String)
+You can wrap them in: NSLocalizedString(String, comment: String) For instances where you have hard coded strings <i>and</i> variables within the hard coded strings, you must use the String format setup.
+For example:
+<br>// Old setup:
+<br>let localizedString = NSLocalizedString("Test Results - \(interval)", comment: "Test results")
+<br>// New setup:
+<br>let localizedString = String.localizedStringWithFormat(NSLocalizedString("Test Results - %@", comment: "Test results date string"), interval)
+<br>The "%@" represents a placeholder in the String that will not be translated into another language, and can therefore be used as a bookmark to inject a variable into a localized string.

 # Adding in translations
 To Export: